 $z' = \dfrac{far + near}{far - near} + \dfrac{1}{z}\cdot \left ( \dfrac{-2 \cdot far \cdot near}{far - near} \right )$

-In order to store this value in the depth buffer it is first normalized into to range [0, 1] by substituting conversion:
+In order to store this value in the depth buffer it is first normalized into the range [0, 1] by substituting conversion:

 $z'_2 = \dfrac{(z'_1 + 1)}{2}$